Editions Q2 '26 Here all the latest 89 product updates shipped. Learn more

 3. Shopify Markets, for cross-border foundations

 Cross-border problem.
 Showing the wrong currency, the wrong domain, or surprising a customer with a duties bill after delivery costs you the sale and often the customer.
-Extra costs at checkout (shipping, tax, fees) are the single biggest cart abandonment trigger, cited by 39% of shoppers who leave a cart for reasons other than browsing (Baymard Institute).
+Extra costs at checkout (shipping, tax, fees) are the single biggest cart abandonment trigger, cited by 39% of shoppers who leave a cart for reasons other than browsing (Baymard Institute, 2025).

 Why it matters for cross-border.
 Showing the landed price at checkout, not after delivery, removes the worst surprise in cross-border buying.
 Managed Markets goes further and guarantees the duty and tax amount, so if customs charges differ, Shopify covers the gap.